alecthomas/participle/README.md

 ```

 This is impossible to tokenise with a normal lexer due to the arbitrarily
 deep nesting of expressions.

-To support this case Participle's lexer is now stateful by default.
+To support this case Participle's lexer is now
+stateful by default.

 The lexer is a state machine defined by a map of rules keyed by the state
 name.
 Each rule within the state includes the name of the produced token, the
 regex to match, and an optional operation to apply when the rule matches.

-As a convenience, any `Rule` starting with a lowercase letter will be elided from output.
+As a convenience, any `Rule` starting with a lowercase letter will be elided
+from output, though it is recommended to use `participle.Elide()` instead, as it
+better integrates with the parser.

 Lexing starts in the `Root` group.
 Each rule is matched in order, with the first
 successful match producing a lexeme.
 If the matching rule has an associated Action